Skip to content

 • Any other documentation that will support the reason your request should be considered

-Your appeal must include the following:
+Your Petition of Academic Policy must include the following:

 Students will not be provided an opportunity to meet in person with the committee.
 Therefore, it is important the appeal include all necessary information.
 Unexplained or excessive delay between discovering the necessity of filing this petition and submitting it may be grounds for denial.